Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ### 5. Get summary of the targeted genes using the [AMAS](https://github.com/marekborowiec/AMAS).

-The following command write alignments summary such as alignments length, variable sites, etc in the `summary.txt` file. `-f` input file format in fasta.
-AMAS can handle nexus and phylip format too. `-d` dna or aa (for amino acid), `*.fas` calculate for all files with `.fas` extension, `-c` number of cores (CPU).
+The following command write alignments summary such as alignments length, variable sites, etc to the `summary.txt` file. `-f` input file format in fasta.
+AMAS can handle nexus and phylip format too. `-d` dna or `-aa` for amino acid, `*.fas` calculate for all files with `.fas` extension, `-c` number of cores (CPU).
 You need Python 3 installed, `python3` is calling Python 3.

 ```
 python3 ./AMAS.py summary -f fasta -d dna -i *.fas -c 6